Financial-Times/o-layout/README.md

 	</div>
 ```

 Sometimes a page may have multiple overview sections.
-In this case it can appear odd to have three overview items followed by a seperate section with four more narrow items.
+In this case it can appear odd to have three overview items followed by a separate section with four more narrow items.
 To enforce that the items in each overview section have the same width apply the `o-layout__overview--consistent-columns` modifier class.

 ```html
 	<!-- Your landing page content here. -->